YetAnotherSwedishDev/Gogile/GogileOverview.md

 ## Trade offs
 So, what are the trade offs of using Gogile?

+The chart below describe different methods and their corresponding agility vs. planning waste.

+Gogile is aimed at reaching the sweet spot quadrant of "*More Agile, Less planning waste*"

 ```mermaid
     quadrantChart
         title Agile methods and wasted planning